One-dimensional discrete Hardy and Rellich inequalities on integers: Introduction

-Inequality \eqref{1.3} has been considered in the past in a general setting of graphs \cite{keller2021hardy},\cite{keller2021optimal}.
-In these papers, authors developed a general theory to tackle problems of the kind \eqref{1.3}, however; one cannot deduce the standard Rellich inequality from their general theory.
-To the author's best knowledge, this is the first time an explicit constant has been computed in the discrete Rellich inequality. \\
+This is a well known discrete analogue of second order derivative.
+Inequality \eqref{1.5} has been considered in the past in a general setting of graphs \cite{keller2021hardy,keller2021optimal}.
+In these papers, authors developed a general theory to tackle problems of the kind \eqref{1.5}, however; one cannot deduce the Rellich inequality \eqref{1.5} from their general theory.
+To the author's best knowledge, this is the first time an explicit constant has been computed in the discrete Rellich inequality \eqref{1.5}.
+We also prove inequality \eqref{1.5} with weights $n^{2k}$, for positive integers $k$.
+The constant obtained is asymptotically sharp as $k \rightarrow \infty$.

-In this work, we also discovered a surprising connection between functional and combinatorial identities.
-Using purely analytic methods, we managed to prove a combinatorial identity, which we believe is non-trivial.
-This connection will be explained in sections \ref{sec3} and \ref{sec6}.
-We hope that the method presented here might lead to the discovery of new combinatorial identities. \\
+As a side product, we discovered a surprising connection between functional and combinatorial identities.
+Using purely analytic methods, we managed to prove a non-trivial combinatorial identity, whose appearance in the context of discrete Hardy-type inequalities seems mysterious.
+This connection will be explained in Sections \ref{sec3} and \ref{sec6}.
+We hope that the analytic method presented here might lead to the discovery of new combinatorial identities. \\

-The paper is structured as follows: In section \ref{sec2}, we state the main results of the paper.
-In section \ref{sec3}, we prove auxiliary results using which we prove our main results in sections \ref{sec4} and \ref{sec5}.
-Finally, in section \ref{sec6}, we show how lemmas proved in section \ref{sec3} can be used to derive a combinatorial identity, thereby developing a connection between combinatorial identities and functional identities. \begin{rem} For the convenience of reader we would recommend that reader should read sections \ref{sec4} and \ref{sec5} before reading section \ref{sec3} to get a better understanding of ideas involved and origin of the lemmas proved in section \ref{sec3}. \end{rem}
+The paper is structured as follows: In Section \ref{sec2}, we state the main results of the paper.
+In Section \ref{sec3}, we prove auxiliary results using which we prove our main results in Sections \ref{sec4} and \ref{sec5}.
+In Section \ref{sec6}, we prove a combinatorial identity using lemmas proved in Section \ref{sec3}.
+Finally we conclude the paper with an appendix \ref{appendix:A}. \begin{rem} For the convenience of reader we would recommend that reader should read Sections \ref{sec4} and \ref{sec5} before reading Section \ref{sec3} to get a better understanding of ideas involved and origin of the lemmas proved in Section \ref{sec3}. \end{rem}